-The Genome Approach makes use of the often-occurring list (vectors) and matrix structure of design methods (e.g. QFD, FMEA, etc.) to model methods as networks of operations that transfer lists and matrices.
-Thereby, method descriptions are diagrammed.
-The generated diagrams remind the beholder of pictures of biological chromosome sets (genomes), which gives the approach its name.
+The so-called Genome Approach was introduced to define elementary design methods.

 For method users, genomes are clear and complete guidelines.
 With some practice, the experienced method user manages to compose methods appropriate to the situation from recurring method modules.
 In method application itself, an easy and unambiguous overview of the required inputs and created outputs represents precious information.
-The extended Genome Approach uses only two different kinds of elements (Objects and Values) and three different operations (List, Assign, Connect) to model methods.
-See Table 1.
+The extended Genome Approach uses only two different kinds of elements (Objects and Values) and three different operations (List, Assign, Connect) to model any kind of method descriptions.
+See table 1.